domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 impl ApiRouter {
     /// Create a new `Router`.
     ///
-    /// Unless you add additional routes via [`register_handler`], this
+    /// Unless you add additional routes via [`register_handler`],
-    /// will respond with `InvalidRequest` to all requests. pub fn new() -> Self {
+    /// this will respond with `InvalidRequest` to all requests. pub fn new() -> Self {
         Self { handlers: HashMap::new() }
     }

     /// Add a new handler for API requests of type `A`.
     ///
-    /// This will make the router route all requests of type `A` to the given
+    /// This will make the router route all requests of type `A` to
-    /// `handler` if the request data can be successfully deserialized into
+    /// the given `handler` if the request data can be successfully
-    /// [`A::Request`].
-The `handler` may be a function name or a closure. pub fn register_handler<A: Api, H: Handler<A>>(mut self, handler: H) -> Self where
+    /// deserialized into [`A::Request`].
+The `handler` may be a
+    /// function name or a closure.
+    pub fn register_handler<A: Api, H: Handler<A>>(
+        mut self,
+        handler: H
+    ) -> Self
+    where
         H: 'static,
     {